 In October 2015 the French Prime Minister Manuel Valls launched the national cyber security strategy.

-The national strategy is built upon 5 main objectives:
+The national strategy is built upon 5 strategic objectives:

 Obj.3 - Awareness raising, initial training, continuing education.